0xblank/cheatsheets/red_team.md

 - Windows Stageless Payload: a pre-compiled stageless payload as an EXE, Service EXE, DLL, shellcode, as well as PowerShell.
 This is also the only means of generating payloads for P2P listeners.
 - Windows Stageless Generate All Payloads: every stageless payload variant, for every listener, in x86 and x64.

+Create a beacon

+Run the beacon on the compromised machine, the beacon should now show in cobalt strike

+Double click on you beacon, a new tab opens

+You can now run cobalt strike commands on the machine from cobalt strike's CLI.
+To see all the commands use `help`.
+You can also use `help <command>` to get help for a specific command.

+#### HTTP beacon

+A HTTP beacon will automatically send check-in messages to show Cobalt Strike server that it's still alive.
+It will be considered dead after 3 missed check-ins.
+The default delay bewtween check-ins is 60s.
+You can change the beacon's check-in delay by using `sleep <seconds between check-ins>`.

+> :warning: Although this is nicer for us because you don't have to sit around waiting for as long, you can appreciate how much noisier it is on the wire.
+The more noise your C2 channel makes, the more likely it is to get caught.

+#### DNS beacon

+Due to the lower databand available of DNS the DNS beacon will not automatically check-in, so it will appear in the UI as "unknown" Beacon.
+You can use `checkin` to do manual check-in and see the metadata appear in Cobalt Strike.

 ### Metasploit

 #### TCP Payloads